Internship/Master’s Co-Op Program

 2) What is the company culture?
-We are a small tight-knit team with an academic atmosphere mixed with a face-paced and innovative start-up environment.
+We are a small tight-knit team with an academic atmosphere mixed with a fast-paced and innovative start-up environment.

-4) Are there benefits for candidates who have a high GPA or graduate degree?
+5) Are there benefits for candidates who have a high GPA or graduate degree?
 Yes, candidates who have a GPA of at least 3.5 or have a graduate-level degree such as a Masters or Ph.D. qualify for FREE Housing (limited availability) along with the stipend pay.
 At the company’s discretion, housing may be provided under special circumstances.
 If you do not qualify for free housing, then you must find your own accommodations during your stay.

 6) Does the company sponsor employees to earn a graduate-level degree?
 Yes.
 Interns who graduate from the program and transition to full-time employees for at least 2 years are eligible to be sponsored by the company for a Masters program (typically 2-3 years to complete).
 Interns who graduate from the program and transition to full-time employees for at least 4 years are eligible for company sponsorship of a part-time Ph.D. program (which will typically take 4-6 years to complete).

-7) What hours/days of the week must I devote to the lab?
+9) What hours/days of the week must I devote to the lab?
 At least 20 hrs/wk and 40 hrs/wk for the part-time and full-time paths, respectively.
-Weekly Schedule: Monday through Friday, 8:30am to ~1:30pm (part-time), or to ~4:30pm (full-time path).
-Mandatory Lab Meetings are on (odd-numbered) Thursdays & Fridays from 3:00pm to 5:30pm (including a pizza break).
+Note: there is no hybrid option (e.g. combination onsite/online).
+See the Weekly Schedule.

 The program is structured into 3 Tiers- see Credit & Stipend Table below.